-

 Red Light and Stop Sign Tickets in Oklahoma

-If you get caught running a stop sign or red light in Oklahoma, you’ll likely face fines and demerit points on your driving record.
-This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.
+Motorists must come to a complete stop at a red light or stop sign in Oklahoma.
+If you get caught running a stop sign or red light, you’ll likely face fines and demerit points on your driving record.

 -